greeshmanthvarma/expense-tracker/README.md

-# Expense Tracker - Full-Stack Application
+# Expense Manager - Full-Stack Application

 **A personal project for managing group expenses with intelligent receipt processing and automated bill splitting.**